TonyNTAHE/printf/README.md

     it also involves Non printable characters printed in a certain way: \x followed by the ASCII code value in hexadecimal.

-6. Task 6 involes the p conversion specifier.
+6. Task 6 involes the p conversion specifier. p - is the conversion specifier for address and pointer.

 7. In this Task we are to handles the flags characters for non- custom conversion specifiers: +, space and #.